DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 for a current zoom level or if there are too many and program memory is is too great.

 ![Fig. 3](../images/NapsConfigButton.png)
+Figure 3.

 ![Fig. 4](../images/NapsConfigWindow.png)
+Figure 4.

-The other configuration option is whether to color the nap rectangle's top and bottom outlines the same color as KernelShark uses for the task (figure 5).
+The second configuration option is toggled via the labeled checkbox visible in (figure 4).
+The option is whether to color the nap rectangle's top and bottom outlines the same color as KernelShark uses for the task (figure 5).
 Otherwise, the same color as the one used for the filling will be used (figure 6).
-This can be toggled via a simple checkbox.

 ![Fig. 5](../images/NapsDefaultColors.png)
+Figure 5.

 ![Fig. 6](../images/NapsTaskLikeColors.png)
+Figure 6.

 Clicking on `Apply` button will confirm changes made to the configuration and close the window, showing a pop-up (figure 7) if the the operation was successful.
 Clicking on the `Close` button or the X button in the window header will close the window without applying any changes.
 Changes made to a window that hasn't applied them to the